relativitydev/relativity-trace-documentation/docs/user_documentation.md

 -   Once a document is associated with a Rule, it will never be disassociated unless there are document updates to extracted text or metadata.
-Manual Trace Document Retry (mass operation) procedure will also reset the associations automatically.
+Manual `Trace Document Retry` (mass operation) procedure will also reset the associations automatically.

--   Every Data Source has capability to be “reset”.
+-   Every Data Source has capability to be `Reset` via console buttons.
 Once a data source is reset, Trace will pull all available data again, beginning with the Start Date defined on the data source (if the Start Date is relevant to the data source type). **Depending on import profile settings, this could duplicate data in